At The Burren, County Clare, Ireland (Study Abroad Trip)

 Happy UMMers at the Loggia dei Lanzi, Florence (Spring Break Trip)

 On tour at the Vatican (Spring Break Trip)

 Transfixed by art at the Morrison art gallery

 Good art and good conversation at the Morrison art gallery

 Art History Poster Session, 2018

-The Art History Discipline at Morris is rooted in the investigation of artists and their work, as well as the contexts and forces that shape them.
-By exploring the artworks and artifacts of other periods, you come face to face with other cultures and civilizations in a visual way.
+The Art History Discipline is rooted in the investigation of artists and their work as well as the contexts and forces that shape them.
+By exploring the artworks and artifacts of other periods, students come face to face with other cultures and civilizations in a visual way.
 Art history offers the keys to unlock a mystifying artwork or a fascinating moment in history, combined with the rewards of examining some of the most beautiful creations ever made by human hands.

-At Morris you get the advantages of both a close-knit department and a broad curriculum.
+At UMN Morris students get the advantages of both a close-knit department and a broad curriculum.
 Most classes are small, offering engaging dialogue and in-depth treatment of topics.
 The number and range of the course offerings and the expertise of the faculty at Morris are noteworthy.
-Specialized courses on are offered regularly such as:
+Specialized courses are offered regularly including: